The fostering journey

 Step two: Pre assessment - Initial home visit and preparation training course

-After a ‘Full Enquiry’ has been completed, a social worker may arrange to visit you (and your partner if relevant) in your own home.
+After the initial enquiry has been completed, a social worker will contact you to arrange to visit you (and your partner if relevant) in your own home.
 This will provide the opportunity to further explore your personal circumstances in privacy and to talk about the role of fostering.

 If both you and the social worker agree that fostering could be right for you, you will then be invited to attend a preparation training course.
-We hold these monthly in the north and south of the county.
+We hold these monthly, alternating weekday, evening and weekend courses.

-If you agree to proceed to the preparation training stage a formal application form will be emailed or posted to you at this stage to complete and return.
+Once you have attended the Preparation Course and managers believe you might be suitable, a formal application form will be emailed or posted to you at this stage to complete and return.

 Step three: Assessment Stage One Registration and Checks